craftercms/docs/source/developers/plugins/index.rst

 **Studio Plugins**

-Studio plugins allows users to either replace a piece in Studio or to work in conjunction with Studio.
+Studio plugins allow users to either replace, extend or even create stand alone experiences to serve a particular use case or set of use cases.

 .. toctree::
    :maxdepth: 1